tomellis/simple-cdk-fargate/README.md

-# Welcome to your CDK TypeScript project!
+# Simple CDK stack with Fargate scaling on SQS queue and time (scheduled action)

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`SqsFargateStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.